coderomm/CollabyDraw/README.md

 - No one — not even the server — can read what’s drawn in a room without the key.
 - Ensures **confidentiality** for private brainstorming, teaching, or design sessions.
-- Works like **Excalidraw's E2EE rooms**, but tailored for your collaborative drawing logic.
+- Works like **Collabydraw's E2EE rooms**, but tailored for your collaborative drawing logic.

 ---